Baruch House Publishing

 Tyndale’s Prophecy for the Last Age of the Earth

-Posted on November 29, 2017 by admin Posted in MB
+Posted on November 29, 2017 by rmd Posted in MB

 Almost 500 years ago, William Tyndale had a prophecy for the last age of the earth.
 Do we see it being fulfilled now?
 He found this prophecy in the 3rd chapter of Peter’s second epistle.
 I will let him explain in his own words.
 Here is the entire prologue.
 It is not long: